adobe/aepsdk-roku/Documentation/getting-started.md

   })
 ```

-> If you need to run both Media SDK and Edge SDK in the same Roku channel and want to use the same ECID, you can call the `setExperienceCloudId` API.
+> If you need to run both Media SDK for Roku and AEP Roku SDK in the same Roku channel and want to use the same ECID, you can call the `setExperienceCloudId` API.
 For more information, refer to the [API reference](./api-reference.md#setexperiencecloudid).

 ## Next Step

 - Get familiar with the various APIs offered by the Adobe Roku SDK by checking out the [API reference](./api-reference.md).

-- Review the [sample apps](../sample/simple-videoplayer-channel/README.md) that is integrated with the Adobe Roku SDK.
+- Review the [sample app](../sample/simple-videoplayer-channel/README.md) that is integrated with the AEP Roku SDK.